 Cardiff is the capital city of Wales; it has evolved into a contemporary, flourishing, multicultural metropolis that attracts visitors from all over the world, particularly when rugby matches are held there.
 Nothing compares to hearing the Welsh national anthem before a homecoming rugby match.
-If you are thinking about relocating to Cardiff, the costs given below will make a more informed decision about the cost of living in Cardiff for students.
+If you are thinking about relocating to Cardiff, it is crucial to know the cost of living in Cardiff for international students and what factors impact your budget.
+While there is a high possibility that you may have bagged a scholarship or may have obtained an education loan to finance your education & living costs, knowing what your expenditures are and what consumes your budget is essential.
+On that note, this article elaborates on the living expenses in Cardiff for international students.

 Living Cost In Cardiff